unahouExosite/docs/exositeready/gwe/otau.md

 ### A Note on Cellular vs. Development Gateways

-During the development of your Custom Gateway Application, if you are not on a cellular network or otherwise are not concerned with network bandwidth usage, use a really fast `update_interval`.
+During the development of your custom gateway application, if you are not on a cellular network or otherwise are not concerned with network bandwidth usage, use a really fast `update_interval`.
 You can set the `update_interval` to as low as one second.
 Doing so will ensure that